conda-forge/conda-forge.github.io/src/user/faq.rst

   All of our toolchains are built as cross-compilers (even when they are built to run on the same architecture that they are targeting).
 We do this because it makes it possible to then install them anywhere like any other conda package.
-As a result, the buildin search path for the compilers only contains the sysroot they were built with.
+As a result, the builtin search path for the compilers only contains the sysroot they were built with.
 The compiler binary names are also 'prefixed' with more complete information about the architecture and :std:term:`ABI` they target.
 So, instead of ``gcc``, the actual binary will be named something like ``x86_64-conda-linux-gnu-cc``.